Azure/azure-sdk/docs/policies/reviewprocess.md

 ## Getting approval for small, targeted changes and bug fixes

-For small or targeted changes and bug fixes which modify SDK APIs, the architect in each language can review and sign off without a combined/central review.
+For small or targeted changes and bug fixes which modify SDK APIs, the architect in each language can review and approve without a combined/central review.
 We highly recommend doing this review as early as possible.
 This should be done on GitHub by opening an issue with links to [APIView](http://apiview.dev/) diffs.
 Include all architects as reviewers.
 In some cases it makes sense for small changes to the SDK API to be batched for efficiency.
 If a language architect determines there is a need for a deeper discussion, then a meeting with that architect should be scheduled.
 If it’s a cross-language discussion, then a board meeting should be scheduled.

 Remember that **all** changes to an SDK API must be approved by the language architect before a stable release.